Free investment calculators — no signup required

 Calculate and Compare

-Use our SIP Calculator to calculate your equity SIP corpus.
-For RD comparison, use 7% return rate in the SIP calculator to see the RD equivalent.
+The easiest way to compare SIP vs RD returns for your own monthly amount is to run the numbers side by side.
+Use our SIP Calculator to calculate your equity SIP corpus, then re-run it with a 7% return rate to see the RD equivalent.
+If you ever invest a windfall as a one-time deposit instead, the Lumpsum Calculator shows how that compares too.
 The gap will make the right choice obvious for your time horizon.

 SA